 - 4 shades of brown: golden brown, mid brown, dark brown and very dark brown for the outline and feathers

 - Golden orange for the beak and legs

 - Black for the eyes

 - Embroidery needle

 - Press your fabric and transfer the design to it using your preferred method.
-I find using a little lightbox the quickest way to trace patterns directly on to fabric.
+I find using am embroidery pen and a little lightbox the quickest way to trace patterns directly on to fabric.

 - Place your fabric in the hoop, with the design centred in the middle.

 Using the mid brown thread, start to fill in the body of the hen, using short stitches following the direction the feathers would grow.
 Then do the same with the dark brown thread.
-Use the golden brown thread to add some highlights to the upper part of the hen.
+Use the golden brown thread to add some highlights to the upper part of the chicken pattern.
 Finally, using the darkest brown thread, fill in any little stitching gaps.
-Using the four shades of brown on the hens feathers gives it an attractive depth of colour and more texture than using a single
+Using the four shades of brown on the hens feathers gives it an attractive depth of colour and more texture than using a single shade of brown.

 Using the darkest brown thread, fill in the head following the direction of the feathers.
 You then need to create a gradient between the darkest brown and the dark brown thread.
 Continue stitching down the neck, before transitioning to the mid brown.
 Use the mid brown thread to fill in the body of the cockerel, then transition to the darker shades of brown to fill in the tail.